LennaHammer/English/EVP/out/words_adjective.md

 [B2]strange or unknown, and not explained or understood
 - a mysterious stranger
 - the mysterious death of her son
-- He died in mysterious circumstances, and there is still a possibility that it was murder.
+- He died in mysterious `circumstances`, and there is still a possibility that it was murder.

 ## 1205. naked ## adjective
 /ˈneɪ.kɪd/ NO CLOTHES